reaganmcf/where-is-the-file/README.md

 ```

 Now that we had connections and generalized functions sorted out, we needed to create a plan for handling each function input.
 We modularized this as much as we could by making sure `int main()` doesn't `malloc()` or do any heavy lifting, but just checks the input commands, and passes the values in `argv` to the specific function.
 We split up each comamnd into its own function with the format of `wtf_push(char* project_name)`, `wtf_commit(char* project_name)`, etc. This made `free()`ing any memory we allocated much easier to track, and allowed us to free all of our memory without much debugging.

+### History

+The repository contains a `.History` file that shows all of the operations that occurred throughout the history of the project.
+After push, it will show the new version number, as well as what operations occurred for *this* version.

+`rollback` also appends a line detailing the action in `.History`

 ### Protocol